This article was updated on 28 March 2022.

 After six months in jobactive, participation in both blocks of training is mandatory.
 However, the job seeker’s jobactive provider can apply a temporary exemption if another activity better meets the young person’s needs (e.g. work experience, a PaTH internship or other accredited training).
 A temporary exemption can also be applied if the jobactive provider assesses the job seeker has non-vocational barriers or if they already possess the skills provided by the training.

 Is Employability Skills Training subject to compliance action?

 If a young job seeker has a mandatory requirement to participate in Employability Skills Training, their participation helps them satisfy their Mutual Obligation requirements for their income support payment.

 Young people who fail to start or attend the training as required may be subject to compliance action.
 This may include a temporary suspension of their income support payment and potentially a demerit and financial penalty (where accrued demerits have placed the job seeker in the ‘penalty zone’ and two capability reviews have been conducted).

 What are the benefits of Employability Skills Training?

 It is not always easy for young people to apply for jobs and promote themselves to employers.
 Participating in Employability Skills Training can increase their job prospects by helping them gain the skills employers are looking for, as well as gaining exposure to workplaces and building networks.

-At the end of June 2021, data from the Department of Education, Skills and Employment shows that when a young person participates in Employability Skills Training they increase their chances of getting a job.
-When allowing for a full six months to achieve an outcome, 43 per cent of job seekers who participated in one or both blocks of EST go on to obtain a job placement and/or internship.
-The data also shows that participants who successfully complete an internship following the training are even more likely to get and sustain a job, especially compared with job seekers of the same age who do not participate in PaTH.
+At the end of February 2022, data from the Department of Education, Skills and Employment shows that when a young person participates in Employability Skills Training they increase their chances of getting a job.
+When allowing for a full six months to achieve an outcome, 44.2 per cent of job seekers who participated in one or both blocks of EST go on to obtain a job placement and/or internship.
+The data also shows that participants who successfully complete an internship following the training are even more likely to get and sustain a job, specially compared with job seekers of the same age who do not participate in PaTH.